JunghoSon/react-ajax-tutorial/README.md

 You almost never need to update `create-react-app` itself: it delegates all the setup to `react-scripts`.

-When you run `create-react-app`, it always creates the project with the latest version of `react-scripts` so you‚Äôll get all the new features and improvements in newly created apps automatically.
+When you run `create-react-app`, it always creates the project with the latest version of `react-scripts` so you??ôll get all the new features and improvements in newly created apps automatically.

-To update an existing project to a new version of `react-scripts`, [open the changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md), find the version you‚Äôre currently on (check `package.json` in this folder if you‚Äôre not sure), and apply the migration instructions for the newer versions.
+To update an existing project to a new version of `react-scripts`, [open the changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md), find the version you??ôre currently on (check `package.json` in this folder if you??ôre not sure), and apply the migration instructions for the newer versions.

-In most cases bumping the `react-scripts` version in `package.json` and running `npm install` in this folder should be enough, but it‚Äôs good to consult the [changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md) for potential breaking changes.
+In most cases bumping the `react-scripts` version in `package.json` and running `npm install` in this folder should be enough, but it??ôs good to consult the [changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md) for potential breaking changes.

 We commit to keeping the breaking changes minimal so you can upgrade `react-scripts` painlessly.